ajfisher/arduino-analog-multiplexer/README.md

 #TODO:

-- Write examples for analog read and write
+- Make MuxDemux class which each of the others inherits from to reduce code
-- Make code a little less repetitive
+- Write a Multi Demuxer example
-- Make the code deal with switching between MUX and DEMUX
+- Make the code deal with switching between MUX and DEMUX on the fly
-- Add multiple 4051s